Join us in working for peace through bliss and wisdom

 The 100,000 ganachakra offerings ceremony (known as Maha Guru Boomtsog in Tibetan) is a traditional Tibetan Buddhist practice dedicated to the welfare of all beings and the world.
 Due to the particular aspirations, prophecies, and vows made by Padmasambhava, this ceremony is a powerful antidote to the challenges confronting our world at this time.

 Padma Ati Buddhist Institute and Trashi Ganden Choepel Ling held the first Padmasambhava for Peace 100,000 Ganachakra Offerings Ceremony at Murrays Bay in 2024.
-On the advice of our spiritual advisors Kathog Rigzin Chenpo Rinpoche and Za Choeje Rinpoche, we will come together again in 2025 to work for peace and celebrate Padmasambhava's birthday, the 10th day of the 6th lunar month.
+On the advice of our spiritual advisors we will continue this annual tradition in 2026 with the third ceremony to work for peace and celebrate Padmasambhava's birthday, the 10th day of the 6th lunar month.

 About